-5000N Rd (11): The 5000N Rd (St. George Rd) project will expand the road from a 2-lane road to a 3-lane road, it will also include drainage improvements along the shoulder.
+5000N Rd (11): The 5000N Road (St. George Road) project will expand the road from a 2 to a 3-lane road, also it will make drainage improvements along the shoulder.
 The at-grade rail crossing would also be improved with signals and gates.

-2000W Rd (12): This north-south corridor will connect 1000S Rd to IL-17.
+2000W Rd (12): This north-south corridor will connect 1000S Road to IL-17.
 The project also would link up with Project 77 and 80 to the south to provide a southwestern bypass to the City of Kankakee to support the efficient movement of freight both locally and regionally.

 7000N Rd (13): This new roadway construction provides increased access to IL-50.
-As development continues east of IL-50, 7000N Rd will become increasingly more important for businesses and residents in the area.
+As development continues east of IL-50, 7000N Road will become increasingly more important for businesses and residents in the area.